Azure/terraform-azure-mdc-defender-plans-azure/README.md

 # terraform-azure-mdc-defender-plans-azure

+> **NOTE:**
+>
+> This module is still in development and we are currently in a preview version.
+As such, any usage of the module is at your own risk and responsibility.

 ## Onboarding to Microsoft Defender for Cloud (MDC) plans in Azure

 This Terraform module turn on Microsoft Defender for Cloud (MDC) plans for single or multiple subscriptions.